LuaR0bloz/LimitedV2/README.md

 # notes

-i recommend using a alt due to people reporting an account for sniping limiteds the program might be picked up by antivirus due to program manipulation if this happens just click create an ecxeption
+i recommend using a alt due to people reporting an account for sniping limiteds the program might be picked up by antivirus due to program manipulation if this happens just click create an exeption